bregman-arie/devops-exercises/README.md

 hard link can be created only within the same file system.
 ```

-* How to run a process in background and why to do that in the first place?
+* How to run a process in the background and why to do that in the first place?
 ```
 You can achieve that by specifying & at end of the command.
 As to Why? since some commands/processes can take a lot of time to finish